neilk/letterpwn/README.md

 letterpress-cheat
 =================

 Cheat at letterpress.

-There will be no documentation.
+This repository uses browserified scripts.
+To ensure they are generated before each commit, add git/hooks/pre-commit to your .git/hooks/pre-commit script.